tsShergill/VSKod/readme.md

 ### Hide .bof and .rsc in the file explorer.

-To hide compiled kods, include the following in settings.json as well:
+To hide compiled kods from the explorer pane, include the following in settings.json:

 ```
     "files.exclude": {